-This trilobite is of an unknown genus, with a anterior border on the cephalon, a rectangular glabella more defined than on the Kingaspoides.
-However, this preservation is not as good as the other examples above.
-The palpebral lobe is not preserved and there maybe restoration on one of the spines as they are of different length.
-At first glance I thought it maybe an Ornamentaspis with a more defined glabellar area than the Kingaspoides, but the very wide and clear anterior border on the cephalon and the equally strong axial ring almost suggests a smaller juvenile of the larger trilobite, however, with no palpebral lobes showing and the shape of the glabella the identity of this trilobite is not clear.
+This trilobite is of an unknown genus.
+At first glance I thought it could be of the Ornamentaspis genus because it has a rectangular glabella more defined than on the Kingaspoides, but this is not the case with the very wide and clear anterior border on the cephalon.
+There maybe restoration on one of the genal spines as they are of different length.
+The equally strong axial ring almost suggests a smaller juvenile of the larger trilobite, however, with no palpebral lobes showing and the shape of the glabella the identity of this trilobite is not clear.

 This trilobite though not as well preserved as the first one, shows the glabella of a Kingaspoides type very well.
 The glabella is rectangular and the furrows are faint.
 It is also unusual in that it floats above the Protolenus and is prepped in its natural position.
 It shows partial enrollment characteristic of a defensive posture.